 Request A Static IP Address

 Once you have your hardware in place, you will need to connect to the internet with a static IP address.
 If you are in a commercial or residential location, you may have to pay more for this server.
 Every internet service provider should be able to offer you a static IP address if you tell them why you are using it.
 The static IP configuration will save you time and energy from switching your DNS or nameserver configurations every time a dynamic IP changes.
 For a web hosting server, you will need to have a static IP for reliable, consistent uptime.

 Install Web Server Software And Databases

-Now that you have your server and connection in place, the web server should be configured on a Windows or Linux platform.
+Now that you have your server and connection in place, the webserver should be configured on a Windows or Linux platform.
 Depending on your preference, you will have to install the operating system followed by a web server software like XAMPP or Windows Web Platform Installer.
-Most web server platform will include apache, PHP and MySQL to run the server.
+Most web server platforms will include Apache, PHP, and MySQL to run the server.
 Or, you can run a simple HTTP Apache server.
 After getting the basic software components installed, you can add additional software like WHCMS to manage your web hosting server.
 Additionally, make sure that all the correct ports and firewalls are configured for your software to function properly.

 Ensure The Power Stays On

-Now, we are able to setup a web hosting server on our own.
-You will need to do your research to buy a good rackserver PC along with a decent server rack.
+Now, we are able to set up a web hosting server on our own.
+You will need to do your research to buy a good rack server PC along with a decent server rack.
 Make sure the server is located in a safe and cool temperature location.
 Then, set up a static IP address with your internet service provider to ensure consistent DNS configurations.
 Additionally, you should ask your ISP for the best networking package if you can afford it.
 With everything connected, install your preferred web server software.
 Then, the server is finally ready to host websites on its own.
-After all that, make sure that the power stays on by investing in a battery or generator solution.
+After all, make sure that the power stays on by investing in a battery or generator solution.
 This will ensure that your web host server stays online and running.